General · · 22 min read

 • You must be aged 65 or older, blind, or disabled.

-• Your condition must meet the Social Security Administration's (SSA) definition of impairment.
+• Your condition must meet the Administration's (SSA) definition of impairment.

-We understand that navigating these requirements can feel overwhelming.
-Recent discussions among advocates highlight how crucial it is to meet these criteria, especially as the landscape of Social Security eligibility continues to evolve.
-The percentage of SSDI claims authorized for arm disabilities can vary, reflecting the comprehensive assessments involved.
+We understand that can feel overwhelming.
+Recent discussions among advocates highlight how crucial it is to meet these criteria, especially as the landscape of [Social Security](https://myturnout.com/about-us) eligibility continues to evolve.
+The percentage of for can vary, reflecting the comprehensive assessments involved.

 The central node shows the main topic, while the branches detail the specific requirements for SSDI and SSI.
 Each requirement is a step towards understanding your eligibility for benefits.